Expert House Rewire Services in Cardiff – Quality You Can Trust

 • All certification provided upon completion.

-• We always use BS 6004 wire on all rewiring projects
+• We always use quality British parts, including BS 6004 wire, on all rewiring projects to ensure the highest standards of safety and reliability.

-Here are five reasons your house in Cardiff may need rewiring:
+Here are five reasons your house may need rewiring:

-• An Electrical Installation Condition Report (EICR) has determined that the property is unsatisfactory due to old wiring.
+• An Electrical Installation Condition Report (EICR) has determined that the property is unsatisfactory due to old wiring with low insulation resistance readings.

-• There are not enough socket outlets, or they are in the wrong place—such as the wrong side of the door opening.
+• There are not enough socket outlets, they are single (instead of double) or they are in the wrong place—such as the wrong side of the door opening.

 • The installation has multiple faults where the root cause(s) cannot be identified after multiple hours of investigation.

-A rewire is when an electrician installs new wiring and accessories.
+A rewire is when an electrician installs new wiring and accessories – like sockets, lights, switches and consumer unit.
 The new wiring can be surface-mounted inside plastic trunking or chased into the walls for a neater, hidden finish.

-Many people think the old wiring is pulled out and replaced with new.
-While it’s true that old wiring can sometimes be used to pull new cables through conduit, in most cases, the old wiring is simply cut out wherever possible—under the floors and at old socket and light switch locations.
+Some think the old wiring is pulled out and replaced with new.
+While it’s true that old wiring can sometimes be used to pull new cables through conduit already buried inside the walls; in most cases, the old wiring is simply cut out wherever possible—under the floors and at old socket and light switch locations.

 As part of the rewire process, it’s likely the fuse box (now called the consumer unit) will be replaced with a modern version that includes RCBO and surge protection.